sait-wbdv/fall-2021/src/assignments/cpnt200/assignment-5.md

 - Git based on github

 ## Marking Rubric
+- In your Readme, please specify team member and their role

 ### Kanban Board (extra 2pts)
 - Organize project tasks in github kanban board